CTPSSTAFF/modx-prototype-1/GETTING_STARTED.md

 The installation includes the Anaconda Shell ("command box") as well as Anaconda Navigator, a graphical front-end to Anaconda.
 It is useful to become familiar with both the command-line and graphical interfaces to Anaconda.

-Detailed insruction on installing Anaconda are as follows:
+Detailed instructions on installing Anaconda are as follows:
 1. Navigate to [Anaconda Individual Edition Windows Install Page](https://www.anaconda.com/products/individual).
 2. Click the download button for __Anaconda Individual Edition__, and if prompted by your web browser, save the file.
 3. Run the downloaded installer, named Anaconda<version #><date><OS/hardware architecture>.exe.